matrix-org/matrix-spec-proposals/proposals/3907-mute-policy-recommendation.md

 Granted, some of this can be alleviated with use of a script/bot, but we believe a mute policy recommendation would enable for a standard user expeirance for muting participants.
-The mute recommendation would also open the door for the implementation of mute to be changed transparently, and we will be introducing another MSC_DAG_MUTE that does this.
+The mute recommendation would also open the door for the implementation of mute to be changed transparently, and we will be introducing another MSC3909 that does this.

 Mutes will become less clumsy to use if they can be applied as policy.
-Especially when used together with MSC_EXPIRY to make them be able to expire on their own.
-MSC_DAG_MUTE will in the future also make them even better by making them a membership state if that MSC is implemented.
+Especially when used together with MSC3907 to make them be able to expire on their own.
+MSC3909 will in the future also make them even better by making them a membership state if that MSC is implemented.
 This MSC is technically fully independent of these 2 MSCs.

 ## Proposal

 This MSC will create a new Policy List recommendation of `m.mute`.
-Below is an example event for this MSC that displays how it would be used in conjunction with MSC_EXPIRY.
+Below is an example event for this MSC that displays how it would be used in conjunction with MSC3907.

 ```
 {